-Dr. Charles B. NIWAGABA is currently the Ag.
-Chair/Head of Department of Civil and Environmental Engineering at Makerere University.
+Dr. Charles B. NIWAGABA is currently an Assocociate Professor in the Department of Civil and Environmental Engineering at Makerere University.
 He holds BSc.
 Civil Engineering and MSc. and PhD in Environmental Engineering.
-He is a lecturer in the Department of Civil and Environmental Engineering; College of Engineering, Design Art and Technology (CEDAT) at Makerere University, Kampala, Uganda.
 He teaches in the field of Public Health and Environmental Engineering.

 He also was Ugandan Team leader in the Resource-Oriented Sanitation concepts for peri-urban areas in Africa (ROSA) Project 2006-2010.
 The ROSA project was an EU-funded project in the 6th frame work call that was implemented in Ethiopia, Kenya, Tanzania and Uganda.
 It aimed at reusing the resources of urine, faeces, greywater and solid wastes.
 The leadership of this project was provided by BOKU (Austria) and it involved partners such as the London School of Hygiene and Tropical Medicine (LSHTM), WASTE (Netherlands), Ecosan Club (Austria) and Hamburg University of Technology (TUHH) in Germany.
 Dr. Charles B. Niwagaba is now partner in two projects funded by the European Water Initiative ERA-NET (SPLASH).
 Dr. Niwagaba is widely travelled, has over 30 publications in conference proceedings and refereed journals.

 |NAME||Charles B. NIWAGABA|

 |DATE OF BIRTH||10th June 1974|

 |ADDRESS||Makerere University, Department of Civil Engineering,P. O. Box 7062, Kampala, UGANDA.|